Hide.me Free: Ranked #57 out of 98 VPNs that we tested

 Encryption & Security

-Hide.me doesn’t collect any personally identifiable data, and only maintains non-persistent logs of connection data, including:
+Hide.me doesn’t collect any personally identifiable data from its free VPN users whatsoever, and only maintains non-persistent logs of connection data, including:

 - Internally assigned IP address